 Pygmy Goat Facts

 Pygmy goats are descendants of West African Dwarf goats.
 They were brought to the US between the 1930s to 1960s and people began breeding them as companion animals.
 Through this breeding of West African goats, the American Pygmy and Nigerian Dwarf were born.
-American Pygmies are stocky, sturdy goats in miniature, while Nigerian Dwarf goats are more like miniature dairy goats.
-In some areas, American Pygmies and Nigerian Dwarfs are considered to be the same breed of goat, falling under the umbrella of Pygmy Goats.
+American Pygmies are stocky, sturdy goats in miniature form, while Nigerian Dwarf goats are more like miniature dairy goats.
+In some areas, American Pygmies and Nigerian Dwarfs are considered to be the same breed of goat, falling under the umbrella of Pygmy goats.

-Do Pygmy Goats Make Good Pets
+Do Pygmy Goats Make Good Pets?

 Pygmy goats are social animals and many of them enjoy the presence of people.
 More than anything, though, they like having a goat companion.
 It’s recommended to keep at least two Pygmy goats at any given time.
 This can be a mating pair or two wethered, or neutered, males.
 Keeping two studs together may lead to aggression.

 Pygmy goats require hands-on care every day.
 It’s recommended to brush them daily, but this can be done multiple times per week if you’re unable to do it daily.
 They will need to be provided with clean water and fresh food every day.
 Some people make the mistake of getting Pygmy goats as “lawnmowers”, but these goats prefer to browse for food throughout the day as opposed to continuous grazing, making them a poor choice for this job.

 Before you seriously consider getting Pygmy goats, the first thing you should do is check the laws in your area.
 If you live outside city limits, you likely can own goats.
 If you’re inside city limits, owning livestock animals is extremely variable from place to place, so you’ll definitely need to check on this.
 If you can legally own goats in your area, the next thing to check is to ensure your homeowners association or landlord will allow goats.